Essential oils and

 Here’s a breakdown of the oils commonly used to treat psoriasis.

-Coconut oil for psoriasis
+oil for psoriasis

-Coconut oil isn’t considered to be an essential oil.
+Coconut oil isn’t considered an essential oil.
 But it has anti-inflammatory properties that may help ease psoriasis pain.
 It’s widely regarded as a gentle ingredient.
 Because of this, it’s often recommended as a treatment for scalp psoriasis.
 The oil moisturizes the skin and scales.

 When used alone, coconut oil doesn’t typically cause any side effects.
 The oil is routinely used as a cooking ingredient and is safe for consumption.
 It can be taken internally or applied externally with few, if any, interactions.